zappee/gombi/docker/README.md

 ## 5) License and Copyright
 Copyright (c) 2020-2023 Remal Software, Arnold Somogyi.
 All rights reserved.

+## 2) Annex 1) Image versioning
+Subsequent releases of the same image must be assigned numerical identifiers consisting of three numbers separated by periods.

+The versioning of the Remal Docker images is the following: `remal-<image>:x:y:z`

+* The first number, called the major number, is increased when there are significant improvements or changes in functionality.
+* The second number, called the minor number, is incremented when there are minor feature changes or notable fixes.
+For example, `remal-openjdk-11:0.2.0` indicates that minor changes were made to the earlier version, `remal-openjdk-11:0.1.0`.
+* The third number, if it exists, is called the revision number and is added or increased when minor bugs are eliminated.
+The 7 in `remal-openjdk-11:0.2.7` shows that bug fixes were made to the previous version.

 ## Annex 1) Build slim Docker images
 Does the Docker Image size matter?